 Soil compaction (i.e., the loss of soil pore space due to pressure at the soil surface or dispersion of soil particles caused by sodicity development) reduces the infiltration capacity of the soil and gas and water flow within the soil.

 Sub-soil compaction or the development of a rock-like layer of calcium minerals can also contribute to soil waterlogging, where the absence of oxygen in the soil pore space causes reductions in plant growth and can lead to higher emissions of potent greenhouse gases such as nitrous oxide and methane.

+The removal of residue or materials, mechanically, by hand, or through agricultural burning, affects shading and water retention in soil, which contributes toward nutrient depletion.

 Waterlogging also results from poorly implemented drainage programs where the addition of water exceeds the capacity of the soil to efficiently drain the excess water from the rooting zone.